NishanChy733689/java-course-project/README.md

 ## Overview

 Welcome to my Java programming class project!
-This repository contains code and exercises that I've completed as part of my coursework on Codingal.com.
-The goal of this project is to demonstrate my understanding of Java programming concepts and principles.
+This repository contains code and exercises I've completed as part of my coursework on Codingal.com.
+This project aims to demonstrate my understanding of Java programming concepts and principles.

 ## Table of Contents